krahets/hello-algo/en/docs/chapter_divide_and_conquer/binary_search_recur.md

 2. Recursively solve the subproblem reduced by half in size, which could be $f(i, m-1)$ or $f(m+1, j)$.
 3. Repeat steps `1.` and `2.`, until `target` is found or the interval is empty and returns.

-The diagram below shows the divide-and-conquer process of binary search for element $6$ in an array.
+Figure 12-4 shows the divide-and-conquer process of binary search for element $6$ in an array.

 ![The divide-and-conquer process of binary search](binary_search_recur.assets/binary_search_recur.png){ class="animation-figure" }